YoRyan/openrails-timetables/USA1A/README.md

 * MARC trains use push-pull operation.
 For these trains, you **must** use a consist with a drivable cab at either end.
-* Some MARC and Amtrak trains run many minutes behind schedule because they're scheduled to perform overtakes I haven't incorporated into their paths.
-* Northeast Regional trains do not make the northbound stop at Newark, DE.
-The inner Amtrak track does not have a platform marker and the Regional would conflict with SEPTA trains if it switched to the outer track to make the stop.
+* SEPTA trains that spawn at Newark do so at the north (track 3) platform, which is not prototypical.
+This seems to be the only way to get the trains to spawn without deadlocking inbound SEPTA trains.
+In reality, there is a fourth track present between Newark and Churchman's Crossing that is not modelled in game.
-* Certain southbound SEPTA trains skip the Highland Ave and Marcus Hook stops because, as of Open Rails X1.3.1-123-g332ddb9c, they would stop indefinitely if they made those stops.
+* Certain southbound SEPTA trains skip the Highland Ave and Marcus Hook stops because, as of Open Rails X1.3.1-123-g332ddb9c, they would deadlock if they made those stops.